 All resistors have two terminals, one connection on each end of the resistor.
 When modeled on a schematic, a resistor will show up as one of these two symbols:

 Two common resistor schematic symbols.
 R1 is an American-style 1kΩ resistor, and R2 is an international-style 47kΩ resistor.

 The terminals of the resistor are each of the lines extending from the squiggle (or rectangle).
 Those are what connect to the rest of the circuit.

 The resistor circuit symbols are usually enhanced with both a resistance value and a name.
-The value, displayed in ohms, is obviously critical for both evaluating and actually constructing the circuit.
+The value, displayed in ohms, is critical for both evaluating and constructing the circuit.
 The name of the resistor is usually an R preceding a number.
 Each resistor in a circuit should have a unique name/number.
-For example, here’s a few resistors in action on a 555 timer circuit:
+For example, here are a few resistors in action on a 555 timer circuit:

 In this circuit, resistors play a key role in setting the frequency of the 555 timer’s output.
 Another resistor (R3) limits the current through an LED.

 Resistors come in a variety of shapes and sizes.
 They might be through-hole or surface-mount.
 They might be a standard, static resistor, a pack of resistors, or a special variable resistor.

 Resistors will come in one of two termination types: through-hole or surface-mount.
 These types of resistors are usually abbreviated as either PTH (plated through-hole) or SMD/SMT (surface-mount technology or device).

 Through-hole resistors come with long, pliable leads which can be stuck into a breadboard or hand-soldered into a prototyping board or printed circuit board (PCB).
 These resistors are usually more useful in breadboarding, prototyping, or in any case where you’d rather not solder tiny, little 0.6mm-long SMD resistors.
 The long leads usually require trimming, and these resistors are bound to take up much more space than their surface-mount counterparts.